jlleongarcia/jlleongarcia/README.md

 ## Overview

-Hugo & Yosua is a static HTML and CSS website generator written in [Go](https://go.dev/).
+Hugo is a static HTML and CSS website generator written in [Go](https://go.dev/).
 It is optimized for speed, ease of use, and configurability.
 Hugo takes a directory with content and templates and renders them into a full HTML website.